-3.4.2 MEPS Panel 9
+3.4.2 MEPS Panel 10

-The person-level weight for MEPS Panel 9 was developed using the 2004 full-year weight for an individual as a "base" weight for survey participants present in 2004.
-For key, inscope respondents who joined an RU some time in 2005 after being out-of-scope in 2004, the "base" weight was taken to be the 2004 family weight associated with the family the person joined.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2005 for key, responding persons inscope on December 31, 2005.
-These control totals were derived by scaling back the population distribution obtained from the March 2005 CPS to reflect the December 2005 estimated population total.
-Variables used for person-level raking included: Census region (Northeast, Midwest, South, and West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex; and age.
-Key responding persons not inscope on December 31, 2005 but inscope earlier in the year retained, as their final Panel 9 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 10 was developed using the 2005 full-year weight for an individual as a "base" weight for survey participants in 2005.
+For key, inscope respondents who joined an RU some time in 2006 after being out-of-scope in 2005, the "base" weight was taken to be the 2005 family weight associated with the family the person joined.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2006 for key, responding persons inscope on December 31, 2006.
+These control totals were derived by scaling back the population distribution obtained from the March 2007 CPS to reflect the December 31, 2006 estimated population total (estimated based on Census projections for January 1, 2007).
+Variables used for person-level raking included: Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex; and age.
+Key responding persons not inscope on December 31, 2006 but inscope earlier in the year retained, as their final Panel 10 weight, the weight after the nonresponse adjustment.

-3.4.3 MEPS Panel 10
+3.4.3 MEPS Panel 11

-The person-level weight for MEPS Panel 10 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 11 was developed using the MEPS Round 1 personlevel weight as a "base" weight.
 For key, inscope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2005 as well as raking to the same population control figures for December 2005 used for the MEPS Panel 9 weights for key, responding persons inscope on December 31, 2005.
-The same five variables employed for Panel 9 raking (census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 10 raking.
-As with Panel 9, Panel 10 key, responding persons not inscope on December 31, 2005 but inscope earlier in the year retained the weight after nonresponse adjustment as their final Panel 10 weight.
+The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2006 as well as raking to the same population control figures for December 2006 used for the MEPS Panel 10 weights for key, responding persons inscope on December 31, 2006.
+The same five variables employed for Panel 10 raking (Census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 11 raking.
+As with Panel 10, Panel 11 key, responding persons not inscope on December 31, 2006 but inscope earlier in the year retained the weight after nonresponse adjustment as their final Panel 11 weight.

-Note that the MEPS Round 1 weights for both panels incorporated the following components: the original household probability of selection for the NHIS; a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU-level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS data bases.
+Note that the MEPS Round 1 weights for both panels incorporated factors reflecting the following components: the original household probability of selection for the NHIS; the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU-level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS data bases.

-3.4.4 Raking
+3.4.4 Note on Raking